-Michael regularly advises insurers on complex coverage issues arising under all types of insurance policies including CGL, Directors and Officers, Errors and Omissions, Cyber Liability, Employment Practices Liability, Builders’ Risk/Course of Construction, Wrap-Up, Personal Lines, Motor Vehicle, and specialized Property policies.He has successfully litigated coverage disputes in favour of insurers.
+Michael is the co-chair of our national coverage group and regularly advises insurers on complex coverage issues arising under all types of insurance policies including CGL, Directors and Officers, Errors and Omissions, Cyber Liability, Employment Practices Liability, Builders’ Risk/Course of Construction, Wrap-Up, Personal Lines, Motor Vehicle, and specialized Property policies.He has successfully litigated coverage disputes in favour of insurers.

 Employment Practices Liability & Cyber Liability

 Michael is one of the lawyers at Dolden Wallace Folick LLP who serves as national monitoring and coverage counsel for several insurers’ Employment Practices Liability and Cyber Liability programs.
 He also has experience in defending employers against claims of wrongful dismissal and violations of human rights and employment standards legislation.

 Acting for both domestic and international insurers in the prosecution of all manner of subrogated claims including fire, flood, construction, and other property losses, as well as business interruption claims and the recovery of insurance proceeds paid as a result of dishonest acts of employees of an insured.